 The Family Law Mediation program is a voluntary free service (up to 9 hours).
 It can help parents, guardians and other people who have an interest in a child’s life deal with concerns related to separation or divorce.
 Issues can be resolved outside of court while considering the best interests of the children.
 Mediation can also be helpful when arrangements you’ve previously made need to change, particularly as your children grow up.

 Mediators can help you talk about legal issues and disputes such as:

-- custody and access,
+- custody and access

-- child support and spousal support,
+- child support

 ► Many people find it helpful to attend the free workshop Parenting After Separation before mediation starts.

 Translation is available in your language.